publisha/publisha.github.io/pages/InDesign_to_HTML.md

 Now we can set the paragraph styles to use this list.
 We first need to set this as a Numbered list (only this way can we select the previously created list.)

+>**Note**: We can also Define a new list directly from the paragraph style panel within the Bullets & Numbering section.

 [![Use the Numbers list and choose the previously created List](/images/Screenshot 2017-12-23 13.26.33.png)](/images/Screenshot 2017-12-23 13.26.33.png)

 Once we have chosen the previously defined list then we can set the list type back to 'Bullets'.
 We don't need to display bullets on the page if we don't want to, but we do need to select the correct HTML tag for this style under the 'Export Tagging' panel option.